xymaxim/marc2bib/README.rst

 	  convert(record, tagfuncs={'title': title_title})

-The returned tags can be either all (required and optional---default), only required, or required with user-defined ones:
+The returned tags can be either all (required and optional--default), only required, or required with user-defined ones:

 .. code:: python